By Nicole Ng

 **I know some collaborative artists may or may not charge last-minute fees.
 But it’s personally up to you.
 I have last-minute fees mainly because I juggle with teaching, university studies and personal wellbeing and health.

-6. Practice makes perfect, so try and keep practicing your artistry skills and knowledge!
+6. Practice makes perfect.
+Keep sharpening your artistic skills and knowledge!

-7. Advertise your work by using social media platforms, your own website, or simply talk about it with others (friends, colleagues, networking events, etc).
+7. Advertise your work by using social media platforms or simply talk about it with others (friends, colleagues, networking events, etc).

-We’re now living at a point where we can easily share with others through social media platforms.
+We’re now living in a time where we can easily share information with others through social media platforms.
 It’s accessible and simple to use!
-There are various of ways you can connect with your intended prospective audience such as Instagram, Facebook Page, LinkedIn, and more.
+There are various ways you can connect with your intended prospective audience, applications such as Instagram, Facebook, and LinkedIn.